-- Neither of them supported him to dance in reality show.
+- Neither of them supported him to dance in a reality show.

 - Each one of you will be permitted to attend the class.

-- Every one, participated in drama, should recite their dialogues.
+- Everyone who participated in the drama should recite their dialogues.

 You may like the following related links.